 eToro has had no critical issues with security in the past and funds are stored securely in fiat (USD, EUR, GBP etc).
 Users do not buy and sell real Ethereum, instead they bet on the market price and as a result, do not need to be concerned about cryptocurrency hacks or thefts. eToro is regulated by the UK’s Financial Conduct Authority (FCA).

 Coinbase allows users to easily buy Ethereum with a credit card.
-The limit of purchasing Ethereum at Coinbase is much lower than eToro and so those looking to make a larger investment may wish to visit elsewhere.
-Once purchase, the Ethereum tokens are stored securely on the Coinbase platform.
+The limit of purchasing Ethereum at Coinbase is much lower than eToro and so those looking to make a larger investment may wish to explore another exchange.
+Once purchased, the Ethereum tokens are stored securely on the Coinbase platform.
 The fees for purchasing Ethereum are lower than eToro, however there is a fee on deposits with credit cards.
 This fee ranges from 1.49% to 3.99% depending on where the user is based.
 For example, the United Kingdom has a 1.49% fee whilst Singapore has a 3.99% fee.

 Coinbase has plans to extend its cryptocurrency offering to include any coin/token that meets a strict set of criteria.
 At this point in time, Coinbase has listed:

 Coinbase puts security above all else.
 The company deals with billions of dollars worth of cryptocurrency on a weekly basis and as such they require stringent security measures.
 Users are able to store Ethereum in a “Coinbase Vault” which moves the cryptocurrency into cold storage and provides additional security features.
-Unlike eToro, the Ethereum bought on Coinbase is real.
+Unlike eToro, the Ethereum bought on Coinbase is real (it exists on the blockchain).
 For relatively small sums of Ether, users should feel comfortable storing it on the exchange.
 Those who wish to take full control over Ethereum should read our explainer on Ethereum wallets and security.

 Plus500 is one of the most well known CFD platforms for trading cryptocurrencies.
 Users at Plus500 can also open a Demo Account; allowing the investor to become familiar with the platform before depositing through a credit card.
-Plus500 also provides traders with the option to leverage their position (up to 300 times).
+Plus500 also provides traders with the option to leverage their position.
 This comes with much greater risk – a risk which is compounded through the use of a credit card – and so appropriate caution must be taken.

 On top of a wide selection of cryptocurrencies measured in USD, Plus500 also offers an ETH/BTC pair which can be bought and sold.
 Other cryptocurrencies include: